New York City man, 77, forced to withdraw $1,800 from ATM following assault, police say

 The incident unfolded Sunday afternoon in Brooklyn after the suspect followed the victim into his home, police told Fox5 NY.

 Investigators said the man was pushed to the ground and threatened with a knife.
-He was then directed into a parked car outside.
+He was then directed into a car outside.

 NEW YORKERS OPEN UP ABOUT RISE IN STREET DRUG USE, HOMELESSNESS